 To begin a career in epidemiology and public health, you will often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of education.
 Admission to the master’s program usually also requires a strong score on the Graduate Record Exam (GRE).

 The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the GRE exam before entering into your fifth year as a master’s candidate.
 When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the MS program in epidemiology offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).
 The program also provides you with advising by renowned faculty mentors, extensive research and professional development opportunities, and access to premier research facilities as both an undergraduate and graduate student.
+Additionally, HEAL students receive a 40% tuition scholarship during their full-time graduate work.

 As an undergraduate, you are expected to major in one of the following: